Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Great ones are willing to get burned time and again as they sharpen their swords in the fire."
+> "Learn to enjoy every minute of your life.
+Be happy now.
+Don't wait for something outside of yourself to make you happy in the future."
-> — **Josh Waitzkin**
+> — **Earl Nightingale**

 ---